+Responsible Officer:

-Responsible Officer: Executive Manager Human Resources and Executive Manager Information and Communication Technology orders are activated as part of the Chart of Accounts project scheduled for completion in July 2021.
+Executive Manager Human Resources and Executive Manager Information and Communication Technology sheeting module will be suitable for the City.
+The module however can only be implemented once work orders are activated as part of the Chart of Accounts project scheduled for completion in July 2021.
 Online time-sheeting will have a mobile option as well.
 The scoping of this project will be requested to commence in March next year with implementation in December 2021.

-Partially completed: Beatty Park are now March 2022 partially using mobile application for rostering and time-sheeting.
-Further rollout subject to Beatty Park change application AND job costing requirements for time-sheeting, two solutions are being
+application AND job costing requirements for time-sheeting, two solutions are being